Richie Branson: Otaku Gang

-Game development
+Game Development

-In late 2014, Branson again waded into controversy with his first video game Pill Bill, released as a satirical burn on Bill Cosby's sex scandal.
+In late 2014, Branson again waded into controversy with his first video game Pill Bill, released as a satire of Bill Cosby's sex scandal.
 In an interview, he stated his "intent was definitely to make the game as absurd and funny as possible, not to trivialize rape, but to use that humor as a motivation for people to continue to talk about the scandal."
 In 2015, Branson entered the Ludum Dare 72-hour game jam and released Shafed, a game where players control a disgruntled tech employee plotting revenge against his boss.
 As of May 2015, Branson was working on RhymeQuest, a game targeted for release on PlayStation 4 and PC platforms.
+After being hired as a game designer by Harmonix Music Systems, and later working for Epic Games as a designer on Fortnite's Festival game mode, he released "Not Like Us: The Game", a viral browser-based game inspired by Kendrick Lamar's hit single "Not Like Us".